 Quotes and sales: Mon-Fri 8am-7pm, Sat 9am-4pm (AEST)

 ^ Subject to eligibility criteria

-Suncorp Life Insurance products, other than in some circumstances the Redundancy Benefit, are provided by either Asteron Life & Superannuation Limited ABN 87 073 979 530, AFSL 229880 (Asteron) or by TAL Life Limited ABN 70 050 109 450 AFSL 237848 (TAL Life) which are part of the TAL Dai-ichi Life Australia Pty Limited ABN 97 150 070 483 group of companies (TAL).
-TAL companies are not part of the Suncorp Group.
-TAL companies use the Suncorp brand under licence.
-Redundancy Benefit issued on or before 31st March 2020 was offered by AAI Limited ABN 48 005 297 807, AFSL 230859 (AAI) trading as AAMI which is part of the Suncorp Group.
-New Redundancy Benefit policies and renewals offered from 1st April 2020 will be issued by Asteron Life &Superannuation Limited, ABN 87 073 979 530, AFSL 229880 (Asteron).
-The different entities of TAL and the Suncorp Group of companies are not responsible for, or liable in respect of, products and services provided by the other.
+Suncorp Life insurance products, other than in some circumstances the Redundancy Benefit, are provided by TAL Life Limited ABN 70 050 109 450 AFSL 237848 (TAL Life) which is part of the TAL Dai-ichi Life Australia Pty Limited ABN 97 150 070 483 group of companies (TAL).
+TAL is not part of the Suncorp Group.
+TAL companies use the Suncorp brand under licence from the Suncorp Group.
+The different entities of TAL and the Suncorp group of companies are not responsible for, or liable in respect of, products and services provided by the other.